 **Green Raters must be involved with the project from the design phase (prior to a preliminary rating) and throughout the construction process in order for the project to participate in the LEED program.

-If you have a project that needs LEED certification, please call the office at 508-833-3100 or contact us online.
+If you have a project that needs LEED verification, please call the office at 508-833-3100 or contact us online.
 We service Boston, Plymouth, Cape Cod and the surrounding areas in Massachusetts.